Board of Trustees

 Ladner earned a BA from Tougaloo College in 1964 and a PhD from Washington University, St. Louis in 1968.

-• Jonathan Lavine is Co-Managing Partner of Bain Capital, one of the world’s leading private investment firms.
+• Jonathan Lavine is Chair of Bain Capital, one of the world’s leading private investment firms.
 He founded Bain Capital Credit and Bain Capital Special Situations in 1998.

 • Jodi Kantor is a prize-winning investigative reporter and best-selling author whose work has revealed hidden truths about power, gender, technology, politics and culture.